LEXICALALCHEMIST/Node-Hub-VAPOR-/README.md

 ## Final Statement

 NODE | OS is not a framework.
-NODE HUB is not a backend.
+ALL-MIND is not a backend.
 XENO is not a library.

 Together, they form a **new execution model for the web** — one where: